hardisj/erinsaudiocorner/content/english/driveunits/BG_Neo10.md

 Crossed from 300-2khz seems to be where I'd be expecting to land - if I were using them in my own setup - given the upward swing in response and the poor vertical dispersion off-axis (thanks to the long dimension).

-Edit:  Some concern has been brought up as of late regarding if the design is still the same as it was when I tested these in 2013.
-I can't speak to that.
-I can only reference the mfg's spec which shows similar FR behavior.
-Aside from that, the results can still be useful for a number of reasons.
-As with any data I post, it's provided as a guide to understand its performance and how it may be best put to use in your intended application.

 <br>
 <br>